firebase/genkit/docs/plugin-authoring-evaluator.md

 ### Plugin Options

 Define the `PluginOptions` that the custom evaluator plugin will use.
-This object has no strict requirements for this object and it is purely dependent on the types of evaluators that are defined.
+This object has no strict requirements and is dependent on the types of evaluators that are defined.

 At a minimum it will need to take the definition of which metrics to register.